 Here are five of the most common dream interpretations, as told by Psychologist Ian Wallace (via Daily Mail) who has analyzed meanings of more than 200,000 dreams as told by clients.

 A dream of a terrorist attack may symbolize intense stresses with co workers or work situations.
 It suggests that the people or projects are taking you outside of your comfort zone by asking for difficult demands.
-Many people feel loyal to this group of people since income is dependant upon these relationships and situations.
 If you find yourself dreaming about a terrorist attack, try to find a calm, logical way to remove yourself from the toxic people or task so you can live a healthy life.

 If you wake from a dream starring a cheating partner, don’t wake up screaming about adultery.
 A dream of this nature does not typically mean your partner is unfaithful.
 Rather, it means you are no longer satisfied with the attractiveness or sexiness in yourself.
 Instead of ratting out your partner for something he or she only did in your dream, take some time to reflect on your self-confidence and put in the effort to focus on you.

 The refreshing dip in the pool has suddenly turned into a chaotic bout of drowning.
 It typically symbolizes that something in your personal life is bringing along a heavy load of emotions that may be starting to consume you.
 Wallace says, “Your head slipping under the water symbolises your thoughts are being overwhelmed while being unable to breathe signifies that you can’t put your feelings into words.”